kevin-weitgenant/owl-control/README.md

 | **F5** | 🔴 Stop recording |
 | **System Tray Icon** | ⚙️ Access settings and controls |

+Hotkeys for record/stop record can be changed in the applications settings.
 </div>

 ## 🤝 Contributing to AI Research